 There are some self-care measures you can take to decrease the discomfort that varicose veins can cause.
 These same measures can help prevent or slow the development of varicose veins, as well.
 They include:

-Horse chestnut seed extract may be an effective treatment for chronic venous insufficiency (CVI), a condition associated with varicose veins in which leg veins have problems returning blood to the heart.
+Horse chestnut seed extract may be an effective treatment for chronic venous insufficiency, a condition associated with varicose veins in which leg veins have problems returning blood to the heart.
 The herb may help improve swelling and discomfort caused by varicose veins.
-Talk with your doctor before trying horse chestnut seed extract or any other herb or dietary supplement.
+Talk with your doctor before trying horse chestnut seed extract or any other herb or dietary supplement to make sure these products won't interfere with any medications.

 There's no way to completely prevent varicose veins.
 But improving your circulation and muscle tone can reduce your risk of developing varicose veins or getting additional ones.
 The same measures you can take to treat the discomfort from varicose veins at home can help prevent varicose veins, including: